Beatle Country: Recording

-Recording for Beatle Country took place over four days in September 1966 at Columbia's studio in Nashville, Tennessee.
+Recording for Beatle Country took place over four days in September 1966 at Columbia Studios in Nashville, Tennessee.
 The album was produced by Rothchild and Peter K. Siegel and engineered by Glenn Snoddy.
 Siegel recalled that Rothchild chose the studio because it was where Bob Dylan had recorded his 1966 album, Blonde on Blonde, and thought it would provide an authentic bluegrass sound.
 The previous month, Beatles rhythm guitarist John Lennon's controversial comment that the Beatles were "more popular than Jesus" provoked indignation among American Southerners.
 Despite the furor, Siggins and Field recalled that it had no impact on their project.

 Having undergone several personnel changes in the years prior, the Charles River Valley Boys' 1966 line up consisted of Siggins on banjo, Field on guitar, Joe Val on mandolin and Everett A. Lilly on upright bass, with the first three also providing vocals.
 Siegel described this group as "the strongest, most uniform bluegrass band sound that the Charles River Valley Boys had ever achieved".
 While the rest of the group were enthusiastic about the album's concept, Val, the oldest and most experienced of the group, was initially hesitant.
 Siggins recalls that Val "slowly got into it" and that "the clincher was that we did it in a great Nashville studio".
 Propelled by the group's fears that their fans would accuse them of selling out, Siggins recalled they attempted to record the songs "as hard-core bluegrass as we could".

 Complementing the Charles River Valley Boys were several session musicians, including Nashville fiddler Buddy Spicher, West Virginia dobro player Craig Wingfield and California guitarist Eric Thompson.
 The session musicians were not informed of the album's concept so as to maintain secrecy and prevent another record company from releasing a similar cover album.
 Siegel recalled the recording process as efficient and professional, with the group recording fourteen covers in the four days.
 Rothchild and Siegel mixed the album in Elektra's New York studio, correcting small mistakes not noticed in Nashville and selecting twelve songs for inclusion.